Truth has prevailed: Emerald Court residents on SC order to pull down illegal towers | Law-Order

 “Truth has prevailed and our faith in the Supreme Court has grown stronger.
 We had knocked all other doors over the years as we went against the influential builder,” the 74-year-old Sharma said.

-Rachana Jain, another resident of Emerald Court, said the top court's order has come as a victory for all residents who stood against wrong being done.
+Another resident of Emerald Court whose husband was part of the RWA’s legal committee said the top court's order has come as a victory for all residents who stood against wrong being done.

-Her husband, late M K Jain, was part of the core legal committee of the housing society's residents which had taken up the case against the builder in the court.

-“There's no doubt that he would have been very happy with this decision of the court,” she said, recalling her husband as a “brave man” who “fought injustice” for around a decade before succumbing to COVID-19 last year.
+“There's no doubt that my husband would have been very happy with this decision of the court,” she said, recalling her husband as a “brave man” who “fought injustice” for around a decade before succumbing to COVID-19 this year.

+Hailing the verdict, the RWA’s current president Rajesh Rana, said the top court’s order has sent residents of Emerald Court on “cloud nine” after a long-fought legal battle.

+“We had knocked the door of the judiciary with hope for justice and justice has been done.
+We are thankful to the court and have our faith reaffirmed in judicial system,” Rana told PTI.

+While the Supertech Group said it would file a review petition in the case, investors of the twin-towers hoped their interests would be protected.
+“On the one hand, while it looks like a closure of a long-pending issue, on the other it is going to be a big loss for those who have invested in these towers.
+I hope their interests and their hard-earned money invested in these flats are protected,” a buyer who bought an apartment in one of the towers in 2009 told PTI.

-Noida and Greater Noida residents' bodies also hailed the top court order, which slammed the local development authority for colluding with the builder.
+Meanwhile, Noida and Greater Noida residents' bodies hailed the top court order, which slammed the local development authority for colluding with the builder.

 Noida Federation of Apartment Owners Associations (NOFAA) president Rajiva Singh hailed the SC order as “indeed a landmark judgment” and a great win not only for the Emerald Court's RWA team but the families of the entire home buyers' community.